PUPIL PREMIUM FUNDING

 The Pupil Premium is allocated to schools to work with pupils who have been registered for free school meals at any point in the last 6 years (known as ‘Ever 6 FSM’).
 Schools also receive funding for children who have been looked after continuously for more than 6 months, and children of service children personnel.

 At St. Augustine’s we pride ourselves on the individual curriculum we are able to offer all of our children.
-In 2016 / 2017 we are receiving £112, 200 in pupil premium.
+In 2017 / 2018 we are receiving £109, 000 in pupil premium.
 This means we will continue supporting pupil progress through raising attainment planning by using a part time teacher and experienced teacher support assistants.
 In addition to this we will buy three books, per child eligible for the pupil premium, per academic year.
 We are committed to raising the attainment of all pupils in school and the pupil premium will be used to support this.
 Pupil pupils receive £1320 and funding is planned for through Pupil Premium plans through consultation with parents, staff and pupils.

 Stoke on Trent has been successful in securing a Government Pilot for Pupil Premium for Early Years children, this will be allocated in the same way as Pupil Premium but at a reduced amount of £300 per child.
 We plan to use this funding to provide additional 121 learning resources as well as purchasing educational resources, in line with the new Foundation Stage Curriculum.